Enquire About This Tour Code PDL Peaks to Desert

 We travel around Lake Titicaca as we make our way towards Bolivia.
 After crossing the border, we continue to travel across the scenic Altiplano (high plateau) following the shores of Lake Titicaca.
-As we continue our journey we have breathtaking views of the surrounding mountains as the road winds its way into La Paz, the highest capital city in the world at 3,636 metres.
+As we continue our journey we have breathtaking views of the surrounding mountains as the road winds its way into La Paz, 3,636 metres above sea level.

 Built on a series of hills and considered one of the world's most beautiful cities, La Paz was established in the basin of a canyon with the snow -capped Mount Illimani in the background.
 Our hotel is very centrally located and is just around the corner from the city's colourful indigenous street markets including the fascinating and suitably named "witches market'' where bowler hat wearing women in their flared skirts sell such items as dead cats and llamas foetuses said to ward off evil spirits.
 The main square, Plaza Murillo, is also within walking distance.
 The square still retains its colonial buildings including the Presidential Palace.
 La Paz is possibly the best place to experience a traditional peña show of Andean music and dance where local bands play time -honoured instruments such as zampoñas (pipes) and charangos (ukulele).

 Moving on we reach the desolate town of Uyuní in the south of Bolivia.
-From here we visit what is claimed to be the largest salt flat in the world, the brilliant white vast Salar de Uyuní.
-Travelling by 4WD vehicles we will spend the day exploring the salt lake and surrounds.
+After a night in the town, we visit what is claimed to be the largest salt flat in the world, the brilliant white vast Salar de Uyuní.
+Travelling by 4WD vehicles we will spend two days exploring the salt lake and surrounds.
 First on the agenda is a visit to the Train Cemetery, where you can see the remains of 19th and early 20th century steam locomotives - a good place for artistic photographs.
 We will then come to Colchani, the main plant for the iodisation of salt and the best place to observe the methods of salt extraction from the salar.
 Here ovens are used to dry the salt, which is then formed into cakes.
-The highlight of the day is Fish Island.
+The highlight of the day is Fish Island (seasonal dependent).
 Located in the centre of the salar, 100 kilometres from Uyuní, this hilly outpost is covered in giant cacti amid a flat, white sea of hexagonal salt tiles.
 The island is so named because it has the shape of a fish.
 Visiting Fish Island is quite otherworldly and the fantastic contrast of the brilliant blue sky (weather permitting of course) and the pure white of the salt flats will take your breath away.
-In the afternoon we shall continue to San Juan where we spend the night.
+Tonight we may stay in a hotel made of salt.

 Please Note: Occasionally in the rainy season the salt flats become overly flooded and we may have to alter the itinerary if the salt flats are not safe to traverse.

-Leaving Laguna Colorada we visit the volcanic zone ‘Sol de Mañana' (Morning Sun) at 4,850 metres above sea level.
-Here you'll discover a geyser basin with bubbling mud pots, hellish fumaroles and a thick aroma of sulphur fumes.
-Inside a small crater we will observe boiling lava and we will also stop at hot springs where you can bathe.
-Crossing a 5,000 metre pass we come to Laguna Verde (Green Lagoon) rich in lead, sulphur and calcium carbonate and shadowed by the cone of the Licancabur Volcano.
-Continuing on we will cross into Chile and come to San Pedro de Atacama in the world's driest desert.
+We have plenty of time in San Pedro de Atacama in the world's driest desert.
 The area is famous for its lunar landscapes, geysers, salt flats and hot springs.
-There is an excellent archaeological museum at San Pedro de Atacama, housing a good selection of mummies and other ancient artefacts.
+There is an excellent archaeological museum at San Pedro de Atacama, housing a good selection of ancient artefacts.
 Here we have the included visit to the eerie eroded salt mountains of the Valley of the Moon.

 We catch an overnight bus to La Serena, a pleasant little coastal town and important astronomical centre.
 Here you can laze around on the long beach, visit the interesting town or stroll to neighbouring Coquimbo along the bay.
 There are also optional excursions to the Elqui Valley the home of Chilean Pisco and also an optional excursion to one of the many Observatories to get a bird’s eye view of the night sky.